AlnaElsa2004/Image_classification/README.md

 # Image Classification Project

-This project explores three approaches to image classification using neural networks.
-Implemented in Google Colab, the methods include:
+This project focuses on exploring various image classification techniques using neural networks.
+The goal is to classify images into different categories using three different methods.
+By leveraging these techniques, the project compares the performance and accuracy of each approach, demonstrating how deep learning models can learn and categorize complex visual patterns.
+The implementation is done in Google Colab, making it accessible and easy to run for users with different datasets.
+The methods include:

 1. **Pixel-Based Classification**: A dense neural network processes raw pixel data to classify images.
 2. **Convolutional Neural Network (CNN)**: Convolutional layers extract spatial features to improve classification performance.